MoritzHein/Rob-Mon-MPC/README.md

 Thank you for looking into the supplementary code!
 All the calculations presented in this paper were done in Python and can be reevaluated in the Jupyter Notebook.
-The main toolboxes used for this are
+The main toolboxes used for this are:

-  -numpy
+- numpy
-  -CasADi
+- matplotlib
-  -matplotlib
+- CasADi

 As well as our own toolbox [do-mpc](www.do-mpc.com).